All Episodes

 Could it have been Joe Wilson was the first to actually out his wife?

-And then I want to know was Valerie Plame brought to the grand jury to discuss her role in his mission?
+And then I want to know, was Valerie Plame brought to the grand jury to discuss her role in his mission?

 And was she questioned about how she actively concealed her identity, like making public contributions to Gore's campaign and the like?

-What steps did you take to keep yourself covert and private and secret and secure?
+Was she asked about if you're so concerned about your identity, what steps did you take to keep yourself covert and private and secret and secure?

-What was she asked any of this?
+Was she asked any of this?

-Well, uh it gets down to this.
+Well, it gets down to this.

-How can how can if if if they're assisting, do they have to be under oath?
+If they're assisting, do they have to be under oath?

 These are the questions I have.